avsa242/mcp320x-spin/README.md

 ## Salient Features

-* SPI connection at up to 1MHz (P1)
+* SPI connection at 1MHz (P1)
 * Read channel 0 or 1
-* Methods to return raw ADC counts or Voltage scaled to 5V
+* Read raw ADC counts or voltage
+* Set reference voltage from 2.7v to 5.5v

 ## Requirements